-Our own Laura Lee, executive vice president of rapid prototyping, recently mentored young girls at a Girl Scouts event on Wednesday, June 27, that celebrated the launch of
+Our own Laura Lee, executive vice president of rapid prototyping, recently mentored young girls at a Girl Scouts event on Wednesday, June 27, that celebrated the launch of a new cybersecurity badge program.

 The program is the brainchild and joint partnership between Palo Alto Networks and Girl Scouts of the USA (GSUSA).
 It is a national effort aimed at eliminating traditional barriers to technology industry access, such as gender and geography.
 According to the Girl Scouts, the programming will target girls as young as five years old, helping ensure that even the youngest girls have a foundation primed for STEM careers.